Introduction to Boating - One-Day Intensive Courses

 Delivered to your table on proper crockery together with a jug of delicous hot gravy.

-The table will be reserved from 6.30pm and your meals served shortly thereafter.
+Tables are reserved from 6.30pm and your meals served shortly thereafter.

 Bookings for 1 will be placed on a mixer table, so be prepared to make new friends!
 Bookings for 2 or 3 people can select whether to share with another pair or sit alone.